LouiseSteward/learn/mother-and-baby-friendly-care/text/quiz-05.md

 ---
-title: Test 5.
+title: Quiz 5.
 Baby friendly care
 style: test
 ---

-# Test 5: Baby friendly care
+# Quiz 5: Baby friendly care

 1. What is baby friendly care?
 	-	Keeping infants in the nursery so that their mothers can rest in the postnatal ward.